emilyriehl/yoneda/src/hott/03-equivalences.rzk.md

   :=
     homotopy-composition B A
       ( section-is-equiv)
-      ( triple-composition B A B A retraction-is-equiv f section-is-equiv) ( retraction-is-equiv)
+      ( triple-comp B A B A retraction-is-equiv f section-is-equiv) ( retraction-is-equiv)
       ( homotopy-rev B A
-        ( triple-composition B A B A retraction-is-equiv f section-is-equiv) ( section-is-equiv)
+        ( triple-comp B A B A retraction-is-equiv f section-is-equiv) ( section-is-equiv)
         ( homotopy-prewhisker B A A
           ( composition A B A retraction-is-equiv f)